Joramco Concludes Successful Participation in MRO Middle-East 2024

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently concluded its successful participation in this year’s MRO Middle East 2024, the leading event in the region for the commercial aviation aftermarket.
+(MENAFN- Asdaa-amman) Amman, Jordan – March 12 2024) ¬— Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently concluded its successful participation in this year’s MRO Middle East 2024, the leading event in the region for the commercial aviation aftermarket.
 Throughout the high-profile two-day event that took place from March 5 to 6, 2024, at the Dubai World Trade Center, UAE, Joramco had a prominent and significant presence, participating in industry-leading discussions and announcing several strategic agreements with MNG Airlines, TUI fly, in addition to Boeing, Satair, and Bossard Aerospace.
 These collaborations solidify Joramco’s presence as a top-notch global MRO provider.

 The Amman-based MRO showcased its extensive experience at its exquisite two-story booth during the exhibition.
 The team met with many existing customers, potential customers, and business partners.
 Joramco featured extensive sponsorship throughout the event and took center stage as the leading cover story in top industry media publications at the show.